YvesLangstonMays/MAPD/ReadMe.md

 - Cluster 1 (Orange): Displays a transient early peak followed by strong repression.
 - Cluster 2 (Green): Displays biphasic behavior.
 An early rise is observed, following a dip, then reactivation.

+Clusters 1 and 2 appear to be modeling opposing kinase/phosphatase behavior.

 ![PCA Variance](Results/pca_variance.png)
 After PCA was performed, 72% of the variance was captured in two components.